Avanade/DevOpsHOL/continuous-deployment/README.md

 		-HostingPlanName $(HostingPlan)
 		```
 >>+ You will shortly define the values for each parameter, like `$(ServerName)`, in the Environment variables.
 >>+  **Note**: If you open the FullEnvironmentSeWebSite.parameters.json file, you will see empty placeholders for these parameters.
 You could hard code values in the file instead of specifying them as "overrides".
 Either way is valid.
-If you do specify  values in the params file, remember that in order to change values, you would have to edit the file, commit and create a  new build in order for the Release to have access the new values.
+If you do specify  values in the parameters file, remember that in order to change values, you would have to edit the file, commit and create a  new build in order for the Release to have access the new values.

 8. Click on the **Azure App Service Deploy:** accordion and fill out the settings as follows:
 >+ Azure Subscription: DevOpsHOLDeployment